zrythm/zrythm/doc/user/editing/clip-editors/piano-roll.rst

 ~~~~~~~~~
 Enabling this will change the display of the
 arranger into a drum editor view, where each
-:term:`MIDI Note` is drawn as a diamond and the
+:term:`MIDI note` is drawn as a diamond and the
 piano roll keys display the name of each drum.

 Listen to notes